 - Once the butter is melted and the garlic is fragrant, add the beef to the pan and sear on both sides.

-- Next, add 100 g yellow onion to the pan and fry until softened.
+- Next, add ½ yellow onion to the pan and fry until slightly softened.

-- Add 150 g bell pepper and 80 g brown button mushroom, mix and reduce the heat to a low setting.
+- Add 1 bell pepper and 4 button mushrooms, mix well and reduce the heat to low.

-- Sprinkle 1 tsp all-purpose flour over the ingredients in the pan and mix well.
+- Sprinkle 1 tsp all-purpose flour over the ingredients in the pan and mix thoroughly.

 Hayashi Sauce

-- Finally, add 300 ml beef bouillon and turn up the heat to medium high.
+- Finally, add 300 ml beef bouillon and return the heat to medium/medium-high.
 Stir occasionally.

-- Once thickened, turn the heat down to the lowest heat to keep it warm while frying the rice.
+- Once thickened, reduce the heat once more to the lowest heat to keep it warm while frying the rice.
+Add a lid to prevent further evaporation if necessary.

 - Heat a separate pan on a medium heat and add 1 tsp unsalted butter and 1 clove garlic.